-Digging would occur in the terrestrial environment to auger holes and/or excavate for foundations for the elevated boardwalks at land tie-ins, as needed, an observation deck/platform in the birding area, and the installation of up to five culverts.
+Digging would occur in the terrestrial environment to auger holes and/or excavate for foundations for an observation deck/platform in the birding area and the installation of culverts.
 Additional ground disturbances and surficial digging would be associated with construction of the parking areas, boat launches, and demolition of the campground building remnants.
-The depth of disturbances depends on final design for the boardwalk, observation deck/platform, and culverts, but for the parking areas and launches, depth is expected to be less than six inches.
-The depth of disturbance for the building demolition depends on the depth of the building foundation but is expected to be less than two feet.
+The depth of disturbances depends on final design for the observation deck/platform and culverts, but for the parking areas and launches, depth is expected to be less than 6 inches.
+The depth of disturbance for the building demolition depends on the depth of the building foundation but is expected to be less than 2 feet.
 Road maintenance planned for the existing 1.5-mile-long access road would include no additional disturbances to areas already used as access roads.

 Construction equipment and materials for staging have not been identified but likely would be located on site at the proposed parking areas or on previously disturbed sites.
-Although the boardwalk, observation deck/platform, parking areas, launches, and road improvements would impact soils, these improvements would direct and condense foot and vehicle traffic into designated areas, minimizing adverse impacts to the overall site.
+Although the observation deck/platform, parking areas, launches, and road improvements would impact soils, these improvements would direct and condense foot and vehicle traffic into designated areas, minimizing adverse impacts to the overall site.

 Specific measures would be implemented during construction to minimize erosion and overall soil impacts.
 To the extent possible, the project would use the existing development footprints and disturbed areas (e.g., parking areas).
-These would include following established best management practices (BMPs) for construction activities such as the implementation of an erosion control and stormwater management plan, the installation of sediment traps prior to commencement of construction activities, and ongoing construction monitoring to ensure compliance.
+These would include following established BMPs for construction activities such as the implementation of an erosion control and stormwater management plan, the installation of sediment traps prior to commencement of construction activities, and ongoing construction monitoring to ensure compliance.
 Any in-water work, such as construction of pilings, culverts, and launches, would be performed behind silt curtains to isolate construction impacts.

-Short-term and long-term minor disturbances to terrestrial soils and substrates would occur on site due to construction and site preparation activities.
+Short- and long-term minor disturbances to terrestrial soils and substrates would occur on site due to construction and site preparation activities.
 However, the impacts would be localized to several small areas across the project site and impacts would be offset by improvements that condense foot and vehicle traffic.